-I pointed out that he knew what a good father looks like, but I didn’t put two and two together; instead I subtracted.
+I pointed out that he knows what a good father looks like, but I didn’t put two and two together; instead I subtracted.
 I rejected and dismissed what he was saying.
-I wanted to help him and my heart was in the right place, but I know I only ended up frustrating the life out of him, instead making things worse.
+I wanted to help him, and my heart was in the right place, but I know I only ended up frustrating the life out of him, making things worse.

 To be fair, he does get very negative, so it can be difficult to sort fact from fiction when it comes to what he’s saying, but he was right about something; he was right when he said “Nobody understands” At least in the sense that his circle of friends weren’t understanding him.

 I’ve wondered at times if I’ve been on occasion like Jobs “friends.”
 It seems that I spoke about things I knew nothing about.
 Fortunately, God knew exactly what he meant, what he’s been through, and the reason he’s struggled.

 What I missed in what he was saying was this: He may know what a father’s love looks like, but he doesn’t understand what a father’s love feels like.
 However, he will.
 His Father God hasn’t forgotten him, nor has He abandoned him.

 Because I missed that detail though, I also missed that he doesn’t fully understand the discipline of a loving father, and he’s struggling to make sense of his life.